-What is virtual reality?
+What is Virtual Reality?

 Before we begin, let us analyse what this phrase actually means.
-Virtual reality, shortened VR, is a computer-generated simulation that distorts the user's perspective of reality and enables interaction with a three-dimensional environment.
-Although your surroundings do not exist physically when wearing a VR headset, the experience is so immersive that it seems very much like they do.
+Virtual reality, shortened VR, is a computer-generated simulation that distorts the user's perspective of reality and enables interaction with a three-dimensional environment that can be experienced through a headset or other devices.

 These false realities might be wholly abstract and comprised of implausible characteristics and surroundings, or they can be used to recreate an identical real-world experience, such as touring the Vatican or exploring your own neighbourhood via Google Earth.
 It's unsurprising that something so powerful can be such an effective teaching tool.